sdmisra/inndex/README.md

 ## Future Feature Ideas:
 [//]: <>
-1. Develop manager tools within this application, for employee-side interactions with all of these same classes.
+1. Develop robust manager tools within this application, for employee-side interactions with all of these same classes